danielrosendo/academy/docs/migration.md

 ## Academy v0.3

 ### Handles are now free from exchange clients
+The Handle protocol has been removed and RemoteHandle has been renamed Handle.
+ProxyHandle is now a subclass of RemoteHandle.
+Handle
 Previously RemoteHandle was bound to a specific [`ExchangeClient`][academy.exchange.ExchangeClient].
 This client was used for sending messages and receiving responses.
 When starting an agent, the handle had to be bound to a client by searching for all handles in the agent.